Home Project Ideas Project Guide Ask An Expert Blog Careers My Science Buddies

 Q: Why do I have to make a fresh vitamin C standard solution and titrate it each day I make Vitamin C measurements from orange juice samples?

-A: Since the calculations in this project are based on the data you get from the vitamin C standard solution titration, it is very important that these data are accurate.
+A: Since the calculations in this science project are based on the data you get from the vitamin C standard solution titration, it is very important that these data are accurate.
 Because of this, there are two main reasons why making and titrating a fresh vitamin C standard solution every day that you take measurements increases the accuracy of your measurements:

 • When exposed to air, vitamin C will oxidize, or break down; after any vitamin C solution is exposed to air it will have a lower, unknown concentration the next day.